Robot-Dreams-RO/devops_engineer/docs/_sources/2_linux/4_service_management.rst.txt

 Unit Type  Description
 =========  =================================================================================================================================
 Target     A group of units that defines a synchronization point which is used at boot time to start the system in a particular state
-Service    A unit of this type starts, stops, restarts or reloads a service daemon such as Apache webserver Socket     A unit of this type activates a service when the service receives incoming traffic on a listening socket Device     A unit of this type implements device-based activation such as a device driver Mount      A unit of this type controls the file-system mount point
+Service    A unit of this type starts, stops, restarts or reloads a service daemon such as Apache web server Socket     A unit of this type activates a service when the service receives incoming traffic on a listening socket Device     A unit of this type implements device-based activation such as a device driver Mount      A unit of this type controls the file-system mount point